The Basics of Bioanalysis: How Do We Develop and Validate Your Bioanalytical Method?

 Aliquoting is the portioning of a sample into precisely known amounts (such as volume or mass) to be used in further analyses.
 Knowledge of the exact quantity of the aliquot is important for any quantifications made during sample analysis.
 It is vital to

-An analytical run is the analysis of a batch of the sample.
-A batch of samples is a complete set of samples that have been processed at the same time in the order in which they will be analyzed.
-It's generally not an accepted practice to examine multiple batches in the same analytical run.
-The analysis run-time varies widely as an analytical run may take several days to complete, or several analytical runs may be completed in a single day.
+An analytical run is the analysis of single batch of the sample.
+A batch of samples is a complete set of samples along with calibration standards and QC samples that have been processed at the same time in the order in which they will be analyzed.
+The analysis run-time varies widely as an analytical run may take 24+ hours to complete, or multiple analytical runs may be completed within a single day.

 Acceptance Criteria of an Analytical Run